The potential problems associated with IVF are outlined below.

-Ovarian hyper-stimulation syndrome (OHSS) is an uncommon but known complication of IVF.
-It occurs in women who are very sensitive to the fertility drugs given to stimulate egg production.
+The ovarian hyperstimulation syndrome (OHSS) is a rare complication of IVF.
+It occurs in women who are very sensitive to the fertility drugs taken to increase egg production.
 Too many eggs develop in the ovaries, which become very large and painful.

-It can result in pain and bloating low down in your stomach, nausea or vomiting.
+The symptoms of OHSS are pain and bloating low down in your abdomen, and nausea or vomiting.
 Severe cases can be dangerous.
-See your doctor if you experience any of these symptoms.
+Contact your clinic if you have any of these symptoms.

-If you have IVF, you have a slightly higher risk of ectopic pregnancy, where the fertilised egg implants in the fallopian tubes rather than in the womb.
-This can cause vaginal bleeding or bleeding into your abdomen.
+If you have IVF, you have a slightly higher risk of an ectopic pregnancy, where the embryo implants in the fallopian tubes rather than in the womb.
+This can cause pain in the abdomen, associated with vaginal bleeding or bleeding into your abdomen.

 If you have a positive pregnancy test, you'll have a scan at six weeks to make sure the embryo is growing properly and that pregnancy is normal.